google/gsocguides/pages/student/01-why_should_i_apply.md

 GSoC is a great place to get you jump started and up to speed on the basics of the open source community.
 This paves your way forward for making big contributions.
 It's a great way to make your first entrance on the open source stage and get noticed.

-"GSoC2010 was my first real foray into the Open Source World -- I had been teetering at just the edge of actual contribution for a few years, having tried out WordPress, etc. but had never actually ever submitted a patch, or released a project. "
+"GSoC 2010 was my first real foray into the Open Source World -- I had been teetering at just the edge of actual contribution for a few years, having tried out WordPress, etc. but had never actually ever submitted a patch, or released a project. "

 Kunal Bhalla, WordPress, GSoC Student 2010